 If you would like to develop professional tools to help alleviate workplace conflict and enhance communication, or if you are unsatisfied with your career and want to visualize your career in a new direction, contact Kim Monaghan, Faculty and Staff Career Coach, Human Resources.

-If you have a question related to support services and accommodations that enhance the environment for persons with disabilities, contact Kathleen VanderVeen, Director of Disability Support Resources.
+If you have a question related to support services and accommodations that enhance the environment for persons with disabilities, contact Kathleen VanderVeen, Assistant Vice President for Inclusion Planning and Director of Disability Support Resources.

 If you have questions about salary, employment, or immigration, contact Linda Yuhas, Director of Compensation & Employment Services, Human Resources.